ginaguzzo/2021_gut_eukaryotes_in_IBD/README.md

 *NOTE:* Due to data access constraints, all participant-associated metadata files have been removed.

-Example metadata files can be found in
+For reproducibility, example metadata files can be found in
 ```
 R_analysis/cohort_data_analysis/metadata_files
 ```